 The name “colobus” is derived from the Greek word for “mutilated,” because unlike other monkeys, colobus monkeys do not have thumbs.
 Their beautiful black fur strongly contrasts with the long white mantle, whiskers, bushy tail, and beard around the face.
 The Eastern black-and-white is distinguishable by a U-shaped cape of white hair running from the shoulders to lower back, whereas the Angolan black-and-white has white hairs flaring out only at the shoulders.

 Colobus monkeys are capable of eating toxic foliage.

-Colobus monkeys are strictly leaf-eaters and spend most of their time in treetops, preferring to eat the tender, young leaves found there.
+Colobus monkeys are strictly leaf-eaters and spend most of their time in treetops, preferring to eat young leaves found there.
 However, their complex stomachs enable them to digest mature or toxic foliage that other monkeys cannot.